webpack/changelog-v5/README.md

 In the future, asking for file content hashes will be added and modules will be able to check validity with file contents instead of file hashes.

 MIGRATION: Instead of using `file/contextTimestamps` use the `compilation.fileSystemInfo` API instead.

+(since alpha.24) Timestamping for directories is possible now, which allows serialization of ContextModules

 ## Filesystems